Tracy Hickman: TSR

 Together, Tracy and Laura wrote the original versions of the adventure modules Rahasia and Pharaoh, publishing them privately.
 Pharaoh was originally published by DayStar West Media in 1980.
 In 1981, Tracy entered into a business arrangement to produce an arcade immersion game, but his associate disappeared, leaving the Hickmans with $30,000 in debt.
 Tracy approached TSR with the modules Rahasia and Pharaoh, "literally so that I could buy shoes for my children".
 TSR bought the modules, and wanted to hire Tracy as well.
 Tracy recalls, "They said it would be easier to publish my adventures if I was part of the company.
 So, we made the move from Utah to Wisconsin.
 It was a terrifying experience.
 We had no money.
 My parents begged us not to venture into such foreign territory to pursue such a bizarre career.
 My father wrote that there was a secure job as a fry cook in Flagstaff (where my parents were living), and he pleaded with me to come take it."

 When Tracy and Laura Hickman came to TSR, they brought Pharaoh with them.
 It was published as the first part of TSR's Desert of Desolation series (1982–1983).
 Ravenloft (1983) was also written by Tracy and Laura Hickman.
 Hickman also wrote two supplements for TSR's Gangbusters role-playing game.
 Tracy and Laura Hickman's contributions to the D&D module portfolio are credited with initiating a fundamental shift in the RPG module design sensibilities, away from pure dungeon crawl and towards more "cerebral" adventures centered on intriguing plots.
+He also designed the Indiana Jones adventures, Crystal Death and The Fourth Nail.